nozsavsev/backy/Readme.md

 ## Data Models

-For every data model there should be a DB_Model and DTO_Model. with an auto mapper defined between them.
+For every data model there should be a DB_Model and DTO_Model. with an auto mapper defined between them. (not implemented YET)

 - DB_Models is stored in a database and used internally
 - DTO_Models are allowed to leave backend and be presented to a user and don't contain any sensetive data.